vvoelz/biceps/README.md

 ### To view the workflow of BICePs, please see [this page](./BICePs_2.0/markdown/workflow.md).

-## Please apply BICePs in your research and cite it in any scientific publications.
+## BICePs is research software.
+If you make use of BICePs in scientific publications, please cite it.

 ## See [BICePs_2.0](https://github.com/vvoelz/biceps/tree/master/BICePs_2.0) for the latest version of BICePs.